Cupprum/MediaServer/server/README.md

 ## Deletion process

-Delete the argocd apps with their configuration: `./delete.sh`
+Delete the argocd apps with their configuration: `./setup.sh delete`